michael105/minilib/doc/minilib.md

                !+ basically sets the greedyness of the left * or % higher.
                (src/match.c: 59)

+max_groupmembers#ifndef mini_max_groupmembers

+               The maximum number of users,
+              which are within a group.
+              used for the allocation of the array gr_mem.
+              default: 64
+               (include/globaldefs.h: 85)

 memfrob        void* memfrob(void* s, unsigned int len);

                (src/memfrob.c: 3)